 More Fun Ways to Make Mac & Cheese

 If you like trying different varieties of mac and cheese, we have options for you!
-For a super easy version try my no boil mac and cheese.
+For a super easy version try making Instant Pot macaroni and cheese.

 Or for another no muss no fuss recipe, try slow cooker mac and cheese with corn.
 It is a dump and cook recipe that is made in the slow cooker.